fredgibbs/fredgibbs.github.io/courses/nature-landscape-identity/schedule.md

 Arthur Ekirch, Jr., _Man and Nature in America_, 47--68 (3 and 4: Emerson and Thoreau)

-??
-Worster, _Nature's Economy_, 59--97.

 Ralph Waldo Emerson, "Nature", 1--53.

 Thoreau, Excerpts from _Walden_.

-John Stuart Mill, the Utility of Religion, Nature chapter 3--68 (selections) [good intro to key definitions]

 ### Apr 13
 Preserving and Conserving Nature

+- John M. Meyer, "Gifford Pinchot, John Muir, and the Boundaries of Politics in American Thought", Polity, 30.2 (1997), 267–84.

-- Gifford Pinchot : Selected Writings, 21--28.
+- Gifford Pinchot : Selected Writings, 21--28. [online]

 - "A Plan to Save the Forests" (Century Magazine, Feb.
 1895), 626--634.

-- John M. Meyer, "Gifford Pinchot, John Muir, and the Boundaries of Politics in American Thought", Polity, 30.2 (1997), 267–84.

-- John Muir, My First Summer in the Sierra (https://www.google.com/books/edition/My_First_Summer_in_the_Sierra/ymNIAAAAMAAJ?hl=en&gbpv=1)

 - Miles A. Powell, “‘Pestered with Inhabitants’: Aldo Leopold, William Vogt, and More Trouble with Wilderness.”
 Pacific Historical Review 84, no. 2 (2015): 195–226.

+- John Muir, My First Summer in the Sierra (https://www.google.com/books/edition/My_First_Summer_in_the_Sierra/ymNIAAAAMAAJ?hl=en&gbpv=1)

 ## 5:
 ### Apr 18
-carson and ecology
+Turner thesis, impact, criticism

 ### Apr 20
+something about urban places,
+place memory (ferrar article)
+Dolores Hayden, _The Power of Place_, 15--43.

 ## 6:
 ### Apr 25
+Landscape Stories
+2 chapters on indigenous places and mapping indigenous depth of place?

+J. B. Jackson, _Sense of Place, A Sense of Time_, 15--25 or 37.

+D. W. Meinig, "The Beholding Eye: "

 ### Apr 27
-Landscapes
+Constructing Landscapes

 - Anne Whiston Spirn, "Constructing Nature: The Legacy of Frederick Law Olmstead", 91--113.